ImaanBontle/SDV-immersive-weathers/README.md

 <!--Supported-->
 ### Supported Mods <a id="supported"></a>

 The following mods are officially supported by Immersive Weathers.
-When using these in-game, you will get special functionality.
+When used in-game, you will see special functionality.

 - **[Generic Mod Config Menu][gmcm-link]** - allows editing of the configuration in-game.
 - **[Even Better RNG][even-better-rng-link]** - enables more accurate dice rolls for tomorrow's weather.